 - Notable Speeches by African Americans

 - Ten Important Supreme Court Decisions in Black History

 Blacks in Illinois

-Center for Student Diversity and Inclusion (CSDI)
+Center for Student Diversity, Equity and Inclusion (CSDEI)

 Student Services Center (SSC), Room 2225E